-The students are taught the importance of positive communication and are given tools to promote use of self-control as well as expression of ideas and thoughts.
-In their play and learning, students practice problem-solving and are encouraged to take responsible risks and step out of their comfort zone, knowing they are in a safe place to express their feelings and their needs.
+Teachers model positive communication and help students develop the tools to promote self-control and the expression of ideas and thoughts.
+In their play and learning, students practice problem-solving and are encouraged to take responsible risks.
+They begin to step out of their comfort zone, knowing they are in a safe place to express their feelings and needs.

 |St. Matthew’s provides a content rich environment in which children learn and thrive in a play-based and non-competitive atmosphere.
 The students are provided with many learning opportunities that are based on success-oriented activities that promote self-confidence.
 These activities provide exposure to a variety of concepts, themes, and literature, which further support their academic learning and prepare them for more formal instruction in the years ahead.|

 Students in Early Childhood (ECC) participate in a wealth of art projects, both self-directed and group oriented.
 The art program in the ECC values process over product.
 Students are able to engage in daily art projects during Learning Choice time and have access to a coloring and craft center that is available every day with markers, scissors, craft sticks, yarn, puff balls, glue, foam shapes, etc. to create their own individual works of art.